Nikos Pateras: Contships Management Inc.

 In 2015 Nikolas D. Pateras founded Contships Management Inc., a containership management company.
 Contships operates in Greece under Law Decree 89/1967 with its offices located at 45, Vassilissis Sofias Avenue in central Athens.

 During the development of the Contships fleet, Nikolas D. Pateras focused on the second-hand market with a particular preference for the German market of second-hand feeder containerships.

 In recognition of the company's remarkable expansion, Contships received the Dry Cargo Company of the Year award at the annual Lloyd's List Greek Shipping Awards in 2018.
 According to the Lloyd's list website, Contships is "a dynamic niche project unique in Greek shipping" and in 2018 "its fleet reached 31 feeder containerships, placing it in the top ten companies in this category worldwide".
 Judges noted, that "Contships is working with all major charterers and has already made a name for itself in a sector where reliability and service are "musts" for success".

 By 2019, and in just four years since its inception, Contships had invested more than $250 million to expand its fleet, which at that time reached 40 vessels ranging from 704 to 1,432 TEU.

 Within 2020 Contships was one of the six largest Greek-owned containership operating companies with a fleet of more than 40 vessels.

 In 2023, Contships' fleet consists of 47 feeder containerships.
 Based on these numbers, Contships constitutes the world's largest independent operator of feeder containerships with a capacity of 900–1,500 TEUs, holding a leading role in the feeder containership market.

+In January 2025, Contships Management, the world's largest independent owner of feeder container ships, became the first privately held Greek shipping firm to tap the Nordic bond market, issuing $100 million in five-year sustainability-linked securities at a 9% interest rate, with proceeds earmarked for debt refinancing and fleet expansion.